Magnet: Discovery and development

 Ancient people learned about magnetism from lodestones (or magnetite) which are naturally magnetized pieces of iron ore.
 The word magnet was adopted in Middle English from Latin magnetum "lodestone", ultimately from Greek μαγνῆτις [λίθος] (magnētis [lithos]) meaning "[stone] from Magnesia", a place in Anatolia where lodestones were found (today Manisa in modern-day Turkey).
 Lodestones, suspended so they could turn, were the first magnetic compasses.
-The earliest known surviving descriptions of magnets and their properties are from Anatolia, India, and China around 2500 years ago.
-The properties of lodestones and their affinity for iron were written of by Pliny the Elder in his encyclopedia Naturalis Historia.
+The earliest known surviving descriptions of magnets and their properties are from Anatolia, India, and China around 2,500 years ago.
+The properties of lodestones and their affinity for iron were written of by Pliny the Elder in his encyclopedia Naturalis Historia in the 1st century AD.

-In the 11th century in China, it was discovered that quenching red hot iron in the Earth's magnetic field would leave the iron permanently magnetized.
+In 11th century China, it was discovered that quenching red hot iron that was aligned with the Earth's magnetic field would leave the iron permanently magnetized.
 This led to the development of the navigational compass, as described in Dream Pool Essays in 1088.
 By the 12th to 13th centuries AD, magnetic compasses were used in navigation in China, Europe, the Arabian Peninsula and elsewhere.

 A straight iron magnet tends to demagnetize itself by its own magnetic field.
 To overcome this, the horseshoe magnet was invented by Daniel Bernoulli in 1743.
 A horseshoe magnet avoids demagnetization by returning the magnetic field lines to the opposite pole.

 In 1820, Hans Christian Ørsted discovered that a compass needle is deflected by a nearby electric current.
+In the same year André-Marie Ampère showed that iron can be magnetized by inserting it in an electrically fed solenoid.
 This led William Sturgeon to develop an iron-cored electromagnet in 1824.
 Joseph Henry further developed the electromagnet into a commercial product in 1830–1831, giving people access to strong magnetic fields for the first time.
 In 1831 he built an ore separator with an electromagnet capable of lifting 750 lb.